-Minnesota Democrats Ready To Put Rising Prescription Drug Costs On The TableThe prices of prescription drugs are insane these days.
+Minnesota Democrats Ready To Put Rising Drug Costs On The TableThe prices of drugs are insane these days.
 They have been on the rise for years and have shown no signs of stopping.
 This can really cause issues for people who do not have a lot of disposable income.
 That means they make enough money just to pay their bills and stay afloat but when it comes to medication, they cannot afford the excessive costs some require.

-In Minnesota, the House Democrats are soon getting together to talk about the soaring costs of prescription drugs.
+In Minnesota, the House Democrats are soon getting together to talk about the soaring costs of drugs.
 They might actually even try to do something about it.
 There are going to be hearings to help reduce costs and make them more reasonable.

 There need to be billed to help make drugs that might make the difference between life and death more affordable for those who need them.
 It shouldn’t be a question between rent and the drug that can keep you or a loved one alive.